collijk/mslt_port/doc/src/getting-started/simulation.rst

   disease rates (not shown in the above example).

-You can then use the provided MSLT_ components (shown in the figure below) to incorporate these features into a simulation.
+You can then use the provided MSLT_ components (shown in the figure below) to incorporate these features into a simulation, and record output statistics using one or more :ref:`observers <obs_comp>`.

 .. note:: You may also want to adjust the :ref:`number of cohorts <popn_conf>` or the :ref:`simulation timescale <time_conf>`.